sudo-Cthulhufhtagn/robotont.github.io/source/files/demo_robot.rst

       roslaunch robotont_demos 2d_slam_display.launch

 #.
-To move the robot open another terminal window **on the PC** and run teleop twist keyboard
+To move the robot open another terminal window **on robotont on-board computer or on the PC** and run teleop twist keyboard

    .. code-block:: bash